micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-And my God will liberally supply ([^i]fill to the full) your every need according to His riches in glory in Christ Jesus.
+And my God will liberally supply (fill to the full) your every need according to His riches in glory in Christ Jesus.